rfick05/quack_coc_bot/README.md

 A multi-device Clash of Clans automation bot built in Python using ADB (Android Debug Bridge) and computer vision.
 Designed to run farm attacks across multiple emulator instances simultaneously via multithreading.

+## Educational Purpose

+This project was developed as a learning exercise to explore:

+- Computer vision with OpenCV
+- Android device automation using ADB
+- Multithreaded application design
+- Template matching and UI detection
+- Python software architecture

+The project serves as a practical demonstration of automation and image-processing concepts for educational and research purposes.

 ## Features

 - **Multi-device support** — detects all connected ADB devices and runs a bot thread on each in parallel